PythonLinks/cache-handler/README.md

 Caddy Module: http.handlers.cache
 ================================

 This is a distributed HTTP cache module for Caddy based on [Souin](https://github.com/darkweak/souin) cache.
+Since it is hosted under github.com/caddyserver it is the "official" cache handler.

 ## Features